pylint-dev/pylint/doc/features.rst

   to "mcs"), recommended to easily differentiate them from regular instance methods.
-:F0202 (method-check-failed): *Unable to check methods signature (%s / %s)* Used when PyLint has been unable to check methods signature compatibility for an unexpected reason.
+:F0202 (method-check-failed): *Unable to check methods signature (%s / %s)* Used when Pylint has been unable to check methods signature compatibility for an unexpected reason.
 Please report this kind if you don't make sense of it.
-:F0220 (unresolved-interface): *failed to resolve interfaces implemented by %s (%s)* Used when a PyLint as failed to find interfaces implemented by a class
+:F0220 (unresolved-interface): *failed to resolve interfaces implemented by %s (%s)* Used when a Pylint as failed to find interfaces implemented by a class

 design checker